Explorations in Teacher Development: Volume 27 Issue 3

 Finally, Olya Yazawa investigates through mixed-methods research the effects that teachers have on language learning motivation in a Japanese high school context.
 This article explores the relationship between autonomy needs support and self-determined motivation and reports on survey results regarding student perceptions of autonomy and motivation.
 Yazawa encourages other teachers to reflect on the complexities of motivation and autonomy and how they might better promote students’ perceptions of freedom in their English language learning.

-Exploratory Practice (EP) and Fanselovian Premises (FP) by Takaaki Hiratsuka
+Exploratory Practice (EP) and Fanselovian Premises (FP) – Takaaki Hiratsuka

-Reflections on Developing a Model for Teaching Metaphor by Denver Beirne
+Reflections on Developing a Model for Teaching Metaphor – Denver Beirne

-My Experience with Reflective Diaries in the Classroom by Tom J. A. Batten
+My Experience with Reflective Diaries in the Classroom – Tom J. A. Batten

-Engaging Students: My Journey from Imitator to Innovator by Robert Remmerswaal
+Engaging Students: My Journey from Imitator to Innovator – Robert Remmerswaal

 Explorations in Teacher Development: Volume 27 Issue 2 (Special Edition)

-This special edition features 16 highly practical, informative, and personal narratives of issues relating to emergency remote teaching.
+This Teacher Journeys 2020 Conference special issue features 16 highly practical, informative, and personal narratives of issues relating to emergency remote teaching.
 Our aim with this collection of papers is to not only further document the unique situation that we have found ourselves in over the past year for posterity purposes, but to provide a resource through which we can learn from one another’s experiences.

 The papers follow a unified format, with each contribution opening with a short vignette to set the scene and establish the educational context being reflected upon.
 Following this, authors propose a set of objectives for how their stories could be used by others.
 The authors then expand upon these objectives by suggesting a variety of detailed practical implications, all aimed at supporting fellow teachers through offering usable ideas for the classroom or general guidance.
 Finally, each writer concludes their papers with a reflective statement in which they take stock of their experiences from 2020 and make plans for the future.